 The following configuration keys can be used to configure report behavior.
-Configuration keys can be edited at $Options \rightarrow Actions \rightarrow Config editor (advanced)$ .
+Configuration keys can be edited at Options \rightarrow Actions \rightarrow Config editor (advanced).

 Config name Description reports.max-rows The maximum number of rows that a report will produce.
 Once the number of rows in a report reaches this value, the data in the report will be cut short (and the report will contain a message to indicate this has happened).
 This is a 'sanity limit', intended to avoid producing overly large reports by accident.
 The default value is 10000. reports.top-x-rows The number of rows to display in 'top X' reports, such as the Largest print users report.
-The default value is 100. reports.csv-display-comment-headers Determines whether to display the comment headers in CSV reports (e.g. The report name and report parameters in the first few rows of the file).
+The default value is 100. scheduled-reports.day-of-month The day of the month when the monthly scheduled reports are run.
+By default, the monthly scheduled reports are set to run on the first day of the month.
+So, the default value is 1.
+The other valid values are between 2 to 28. reports.csv-display-comment-headers Determines whether to display the comment headers in CSV reports (e.g. The report name and report parameters in the first few rows of the file).
 It may be appropriate to remove the headers if the CSV files are to be post processed or imported into a 3rd party system such as an accounts database.
-To display comment headers set the value to Y, to hide set the value to N.
+To display comment headers set the value to \underline{v} , to hide set the value to \underline{N} .